brunoclpinto/BUFY/docs/design_overview.md

 the user to choose an entry.
 Cancelling simply returns control to the prompt;
 supplying a value proceeds exactly as if it had been typed initially.
 Tests can exercise the same code paths by queueing deterministic selections via the `SelectionOverride` helper, keeping script-mode fixtures repeatable.
+Wizard-style flows use the same philosophy: future entity forms will instantiate the shared `FormEngine`, letting the dialogue layer consume queued responses during tests and dialoguer prompts in interactive sessions.

 ### CLI Usage: Interactive vs. Script